arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/repeat/README.md

 #### Creating your own `Repeat` instances

-Arrow already provides Align instances for common datatypes (e.g. Option, SequenceK).
+Arrow already provides Repeat instances for common datatypes (e.g. Option, SequenceK).
 See their implementations and accompanying testcases for reference.

 See [Deriving and creating custom typeclass]({{ '/docs/patterns/glossary' | relative_url }})